In this post we will look at the G Flat Major Scale and all of its positions along the guitar fretboard.

 The key of Gb major is the furtherest away from C major on the cycle of 4ths, so it has the perception of being a hard key to learn.

 Let’s look at playing the G flat major scale in the open position.
-There is only one note (B) that can be played on an open string, but it’s worth playing anyway:
+There is only one note (Cb, which is the same note as B) that can be played on an open string, but it’s worth playing anyway:

 The first one is in the 10th position (the lowest fret is fret 10)